ericmeyer1/msda-capstone-eric/README.md

 This capstone project investigates the use of machine learning to classify manufacturing process efficiency based on real-time sensor readings and network performance data.
 The goal was to assign each production observation to one of three efficiency levels—**Low**, **Medium**, or **High**—to support process monitoring and improvement in a smart manufacturing environment.

 The dataset includes anonymized operational features such as temperature, vibration, operation mode, and connectivity metrics.
-After data cleaning and exploration, several classification models were tested. **XGBoost** and **Random Forest** were the top performers, with **XGBoost achieving an accuracy of 77.3%**.
+After data cleaning and exploration, a Random Forest classification model was used to make predictions.

 ---